Is Betting Over 2.50 Goals Profitable? A Comprehensive Analysis

 CONCLUSION

-To answer our hypothesis, if you were to bet on over 2.5 goals per Premier League game, by the end of the season you would lose money.
-However, there is certainly scope to finetune this concept and make the pursuit of goals work for you, rather than against you.
+To answer our hypothesis, if you were to bet on over 2.5 goals per Premier League game, by the end of the 2023/24 season you would end up making money.
+However, there is certainly scope for it all to go against you and therefore, the season the concept has been used on will play a large part on whether you are profitable or not.

 Methodology